FDA Grants Policy and Procedures:

 While the FDA Grants Committee will consider all submitted grant requests, typically, grants are not awarded for preliminary studies, design work, or other projects which are in the proposal stage.
 Grant funding awarded for projects which require City reviews, approvals, permits, or other requirements will be considered after and/or contingent upon the receipt of approvals.

-Procedures: Grant applications will be solicited between October 1 and Feb 28 of each fiscal year.
-Applications must be submitted online by 5:00 pm on February 28.
+Grant applications will be solicited between December 1st and Feb 15th of each fiscal year.
+Applications must be submitted online by midnight on February 15th.
 Applications are reviewed in March by the committee and recommended to the FDA board for voting in April.
 Grant awards are announced at the FDA annual meeting in May.

 The Committee will provide the initial review of all applications submitted.
 The Committee may prescribe the format for submission of grant requests.
 The Committee may reject applications that are not consistent with criteria approved by the Board.
 At a minimum, all grant applications shall include the following information, documentation and understanding: